Best Advice for New Parents: 9 Tips To Remember - Baby Chick

 Share

-As a first-time mom, I look back on those early days with misty eyes and a smile.
-They go by so fast, and there is so much I have learned along the way.
-Here is the advice I wish every new parent could hear.
+As a first-time mom and early childhood educator, I look back on those early days with misty eyes and a smile.
+They go by fast, but they also come with plenty of learning, adjusting, and second-guessing.

-These simple reflections can help you feel more supported, confident, and grounded as you adjust to life with your new baby.
+These reminders can help you feel more supported, confident, and grounded as you adjust to life with your new baby.

 You’ve heard the old African proverb, “It takes a village to raise a child.”
 This still holds today!
-You might feel guilty for asking for help, but believe me, people want to help.
+You might feel guilty for asking for help, but many people genuinely want to support you.
 It’s in our human nature to help and care for others.
 You will likely hear from family members and friends who want to offer their support.
 Let them!
 It’s not possible to do everything alone.

 Whether it’s your mother-in-law doing the dishes, your brother dropping off dinner, or your friend helping with the laundry, don’t be afraid to let your village help you.